 In the 1933 WTT Appendix the Up Advanced Starting (6) was the sole entry in a Table of "Signals which are placed to danger automatically on the passing of trains".
-This suggests that this signal must have been fitted with one of the various forms of automatic disengager, probably operated by treadle 'A', which released the signal arm back to the 'on' position without the signalman needing to restore the relevant lever in the frame.
+This suggests that this signal must have been fitted with one of the various forms of signal arm replacer, probably operated by treadle 'A', which released the signal arm back to the 'on' position automatically prior to the signalman restoring the relevant lever in the frame.
 (Curiously there is no mention of this automatic replacement facility on the 1930 SB diagram.)
 A footnote to the entry states that this applied only when the SB was open (ie 'in switch' as a block-post) - obviously the signal needed to stay 'off' while the box was closed.
-Supplement 4 to the 1933 Appendix (dated 7-May-1945) deletes the table entry; it is not known when the disengager equipment was removed, but it was after the issue of Supplement 3 on 3-March-1937 and it may have been abolished when the Up Advanced Starting was renewed in 1942.
+Supplement 4 to the 1933 Appendix (dated 7-May-1945) deletes the table entry; it is not known when the disengager equipment was removed, but presumably it was after the issue of Supplement 3 on 3-March-1937 and it may have been abolished when the Up Advanced Starting was renewed in 1942.

 The 1894 (third) SB was built to the same S&DJR TYPE 2 style as other contemporary SBs on the Bath Extension; it had a timber superstructure with vertical planking on a brick base and a distinctive pattern of 'wavy' barge-boards on the gable ends of the roof.
 It contained an 18-lever frame of the Stevens 4.1/8" pattern with 'direct tappet' interlocking; the actual manufacturer is not known, but for that date it is likely to have been made by Stevens & Sons themselves.